Playa de Las Canteras: Surroundings and environment

 Founded in 1910, the club has played an important role in the cultural and sporting life of the city, articulating the social life in the surroundings of La Puntilla, with sport as a background.
-The headquarters building is the work of the Tenerife architect Marrero Regalado, built in the thirties and forties of the twentieth century and is especially interesting for its architectural composition.
+The headquarters building is the work of the Tenerife architect Marrero Regalado, built in the 1930s and 1940s and is especially interesting for its architectural composition.
 Next to the headquarters, meeting point of its members and place of development of its activities, the Club Victoria has a sailing school located under the Plaza de La Puntilla.